haveanicedaymydear/Assistant-Autogen/readme.md

 -   **Word Document Export:** Automatically parses the final structured Markdown output and populates a custom `.docx` template, producing a professionally formatted, ready-to-use final document.
 -   **Configuration-Driven:** A central `config.py` file manages all application settings, file paths, and LLM configurations, making the system easy to manage and reconfigure.
 -   **Modular and DRY Guidance:** Agent instructions are externalised into a version-controllable `instructions/` directory.
 Reusable partials, including shared "structure" files, ensure consistency and adhere to the DRY (Don't Repeat Yourself) principle across both Writer and Validator teams.
--   **Comprehensive Logging:** The system generates detailed run logs and a high-level process trace for debugging and monitoring.
+-   **Cloud-Ready Logging:** The system generates detailed run logs and a high-level process trace, saving them both locally and uploading them to a dedicated Azure Blob Storage container for persistent, reliable access.
 -   **Automated File Management:** Includes a pre-processing step to convert source PDFs to clean text and a guaranteed cleanup process to ensure a clean state for every run.
 -   **Tiered LLM Strategy:** Uses two different LLM tiers—a powerful model for content generation and a faster model for orchestration and planning.